dieselpoint/norm/README.md

 [https://www.baeldung.com/jpa-attribute-converters](https://www.baeldung.com/jpa-attribute-converters)

-In short, @Convert give you a way of converting a particular column datatype in your database to a particular datatype in your POJO.
+In short, @Converter give you a way of converting a particular column datatype in your database to a particular datatype in your POJO.
 So, you can store a list of integers in your database as String, and in your POJO as List&lt;Integer>.